ZebidahM/PLP-Vibecoding-hackathon-2.0/README.md

 # 🎉 Hostit:Book Trusted Hospitality Professionals Online

-**Hostit** is a mobile-first web platform that connects clients with trusted, verified professionals in the hospitality industry — from event planners and chefs to caterers, ushers, photographers, and more.
+**Hostit** is a mobile-first web platform that connects clients with trusted, verified professionals in the hospitality industry, from event planners and chefs to caterers, ushers, photographers, and more.

 ---